 In order to create a light-filled living space, importance has been placed on blending the outdoor and indoor environment.
 The balcony was therefore designed as an extension of indoor living.

-The Limestone, which the client wanted to use for all the outdoor areas, is perfect for adding a soft touch and elegance into space.
+Limestone, which the client wanted to use for all the outdoor areas, is perfect for adding a soft touch and elegance to a space.
 For the balcony, steps, front entrance and the other outdoor areas, the client desired a stone reminiscent of French Limestone, with natural colours and delicate textures.

 Our Concha Bonita Limestone meets these expectations and was supplied on a custom order.
 The unique “Waterjet” finish adds texture and makes it suitable for outdoor use.